 Armpit hair prevents skin-to-skin contact during certain activities, such as running and walking.
 The same goes for pubic hair, as it reduces friction during sex and other activities.

 In addition to reducing friction, not shaving your armpits can prevent certain problems.
-Include:
+These include:

 Smooth skin isn't the only benefit you can expect from shaving.